hiddentao/chatfall/website/docs/intro.md

   * Approve/deny comments marked as requiring moderation.
   * Set banned words - users will not be able to create comments containing these words.

-Chatfall comes a full-stack solution, with both a server-side and client-side component:
+Chatfall comes as a full-stack solution, with both a server-side and client-side component:

 * Server-side:
     * Responsible for reading/writing comments from/to your database, authenticating users, sending emails, etc.
-    * Distributed as single binary exectuable on the [Github releases page](https://github.com/hiddentao/chatfall/releases).
+    * Distributed as single binary executable on the [Github releases page](https://github.com/hiddentao/chatfall/releases).
 * Client-side:
     * To be embedded into webpages where comments are needed.
 Designed to load and render quickly.
     * Distributed as a JS and companion CSS file available on the Github releases page but also via the [@chatfall/client NPM package](https://www.npmjs.com/package/@chatfall/client).